Don’t like the deal? See you in court. At least that’s the approach some real estate execs took this year.

 Rapid Realty was started by Anthony Lolli in the 1990s, but it didn’t really make much noise until 2013, when its brokers started tattooing the company logo on their body in exchange for higher commission splits.

-Earlier this year, eight franchisees of the company decided to sue Lolli for fraud, alleging they forced them to borrow money at a high-interest rate from an out-of-state lender — money they Lolli pocketed.
+Earlier this year, eight franchisees of the company were preparing to sue Lolli for fraud, alleging they forced them to borrow money at a high-interest rate from an out-of-state lender — money they Lolli pocketed.
 Lolli denies the allegations, and fired back with his own lawsuit against the franchisees lawyer, as well as others who Lolli says spray painted the walls of his office with the line “THE HEART OF THE STEAL” — a play on the title of Lolli’s book, “The Heart of the Deal.”.

 8. Bye, Bye EB-5?